oxinabox/oxinabox.github.io/_posts/2017-11-20-Thread-Parallelism-in-Julia.md

 on a problem that is more easily parallelizable, see my recent [stackoverflow post on parallelizing sorting](https://stackoverflow.com/a/47235391/179081).

-(Spoilers: in the end I don't manage to extract any serious performance gains from paralyzing this prime search.
+(Spoilers: in the end I don't manage to extract any serious performance gains from parallelizing this prime search.
 Unlike parallelizing that sorting.
 Paralising sorting worked out great)

 <!--more-->